mhop/fhem-mirror/fhem/README_DEMO.txt

     perl fhem.pl fhem.cfg.demo
   (typed in a terminal) and point your browser to http://YourFhemHost:8083 Use the startfhemDemo skript on the FritzBox.
+  If you'd like to see the RSS demo, you have to install the Perl GD library, e.g. with:
+    sudo apt-get install libgd-gd2-perl
+    sudo apt-get install libgd-text-perl

 Stopping:
   - type shutdown in the browser command window, followed by RETURN